RED SHIRT DAY

 On Red Shirt Day each year, Canadians across the country wear red to:

 - Show their support for persons and families who are living with disability, and for accessibility and inclusion

 - Celebrate the achievements and contributions of Canadians living with disabilities, and advances in accessibility and inclusion in Canada

 - Pledge to educate and inform themselves on issues related to disability, and do what they can to remove physical and attitudinal barriers in their schools, workplaces and communities in order to make them truly accessible and inclusive places/environments for people of all abilities.

-If your school, workplace, group or community is planning on observing Red Shirt Day in 2021, let us know by competing this form and joining the movement of Canadians across the country that are making this commitment.
+If your school, workplace, group or community is planning on observing Red Shirt Day, let us know by competing this form and joining the movement of Canadians across the country that are making this commitment.
 Easter Seals will send you periodic updates related to Red Shirt Day, such as posters, suggested activities and other resources.

 If you have any questions or feedback for us about Red Shirt Day, please reach out to us at firstname.lastname@example.org

 Thank you for your support of Red Shirt Day, persons and families who are living with disabilities, and Easter Seals!